UniKnow/AgileDev/tutorials/typescript/src/site/markdown/buildingTypeScriptWithMaven.md

     };

-In the above grunt configuration, we define the `ts` task, which compiles all the `*.ts` files within `src/main/typescript/` map and writes the result within `target/generated/javascript`.
+In the above grunt configuration, we define the `ts` task, which compiles all the `*.ts` files within `src/main/typescript/` and `src/test/typescript` and writes the result within `target/generated/javascript`.
 More plugin configuration can be added to the `options` section.
 See [grunt-ts](https://github.com/TypeStrong/grunt-ts) for more options.
 Finally `ts` is added to the `default` task with `grunt.registerTask`.